 SAR annually presents the J. I. Staley Prize to a living author for a book that exemplifies outstanding scholarship and writing in anthropology.
-The School also awards occasional grants for research on the Arroyo Hondo archaeological collection.

 The School for Advanced Research (SAR), with the generous support of the Lannan Foundation, offers one Indigenous Writer-in-Residence fellowship annually.
 The purpose of this fellowship is to advance the work of an indigenous writer pursuing their creative project while enabling them to interact with local scholarly, artist, and Native communities.